Home » Posts » Dutch Baby Pancake Recipe

 This post contains affiliate links.
 Please read our disclosure policy.

-What is a Dutch Baby Pancake
+What is a Dutch Baby Pancake?

-A dutch baby pancake is essentially what looks like a big puffy crepe or popover when it comes out of the oven.
+A Dutch baby pancake is essentially what looks like a big, puffy crepe or popover when it comes out of the oven.

-After sitting a couple of minutes, the steam that was blowing it up like a balloon seeps out, and you are left with tall, semi-crispy sides and a soft, eggy middle of pure deliciousness.
+After sitting for a couple of minutes, the steam that was blowing it up like a balloon seeps out, and you are left with tall, semi-crispy sides and a soft, eggy middle of pure deliciousness.

 Want to save this recipe?